Arania/gitpusshuten-website/content/about.md

     m.add :passenger
     m.add :nginx
     m.add :rvm
+    m.add :mysql
   end
 <% end %>

 That's it.
-You are just minutes from now your application will be up and running on a __fresh Ubuntu installation__ with the above mentioned specifications, and you've never even had to manually SSH into your server either.
+You are just minutes away from having your application up and running on a __new Ubuntu installation__ with the above mentioned specifications, and you've never even had to manually SSH into your server either.

-_"But aside of the above mentioned modules, I'd like to change my SSH port, maybe lock it down with a firewall, etc. etc."_

-That's nice.
-Fork the project, write a module and share it on [GitHub](http://github.com/) with the rest of the community. : )

-Now, you might be saying: _"Well, this tool isn't just about __deployment__, it also provisions/configures my environment."_

-This is correct, and I'm using the term __modules__ as an excuse.
-It's not the __core__ functionality.
-The __core__ functionality is deployment.
-The environment specific functionality are the __modules__, which, by default, are turned __OFF__.
+_"But I would like to use Apache2 instead of NginX"_

+Sure, just change `m.add :nginx` into `m.add :apache`.
+Now, obviously there aren't a lot of modules to pick from right now.
+I have added most of what I need.
+If you want more then you can request it on [GitHub](http://github.com/), or better yet, fork and write it yourself (it's really easy) and ask me to merge it into the main project.

 Requirements
 ============